 - Before and after treating a cut or wound

-During COVID-19, take extra precautions by washing your hands when you have been in public and have touched one or more of the following items:
+During the winter months, take extra precautions by washing your hands when you have been in public and have touched one or more of the following items:

 - Door handle